Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• There is no conclusive evidence that enteric-coated (e/c) preparations of aspirin are better tolerated, therefore the enteric coated formulation of aspirin is not recommended
+• There is no conclusive evidence that enteric-coated (e/c) preparations of aspirin are better tolerated.
+Therefore the e/c formulation of aspirin is not recommended.

-• The combination of anticoagulant and antiplatelet therapy is sometimes used in selected patients.
+• The combination of anticoagulant and antiplatelet therapy is sometimes used in selected patients, where an indication for anticoagulation co-exists, e.g. atrial fibrillation.
 This should be prescribed under the care of a specialist.
 The combination significantly increases the bleeding risk so the duration of therapy should be clearly stated by secondary care.
-For further details refer to NICE NG185 Acute Coronary Syndromes
+For further details refer to NICE NG185 Acute Coronary Syndromes.

 • Dual antiplatelet therapy with aspirin and clopidogrel is sometimes initiated by neurovascular specialists after a high risk TIA or a minor ischaemic stroke.
-Treatment is initiated within 24 hours of the onset of symptoms and continued for 10-21 days, at which point patients should continue with single antiplatelet therapy (usually clopidogrel).
-For further details see BMJ 2018;363:k5130
+Treatment is initiated within 24 hours of the onset of symptoms and continued for 10 to 21 days, at which point patients should continue with single antiplatelet therapy (usually clopidogrel).
+For further details see CKS.

 • An interaction between PPIs and clopidogrel leading to reduction of antiplatelet effect has been reported, but the clinical significance is uncertain.
-If co-prescribing a PPI with clopidogrel is thought necessary, lansoprazole is currently preferred to omeprazole or esomeprazole.
-See Drug Safety Update – Clopidogrel and proton pump inhibitors
+If co-prescribing a PPI with clopidogrel is thought necessary, lansoprazole or pantoprazole are preferred to omeprazole or esomeprazole See MHRA.

 • A high risk of developing atherothrombotic events is defined as presence of at least one of the following five risk factors: